Vikram-S marks "The Beginning" of private venture in Indian space programme with maiden success | Technology

 - India

+Later in the day, a Skyroot Aerospace official, said ''this is suborbital mission and it (the payloads were) is never meant to deploy.
+Those payloads were sent (along with the rocket) to check certain parameters..'' ''..payloads were not deployed into the orbit'', he said without elaborating.

-''I am happy to announce the successful completion of Mission Prarambh, The Beginning, by Skyroot aerospace,'' a smiling Pawan Goenka, Chairman of the country's space regulator, Indian National Space Promotion and Authorisation Centre (INSPACe), said from ISRO's Mission Control Center here.
+Indian National Space Promotion and Authorisation Centre (INSPACe) Chairman, Pawan Goenka from ISRO's Mission Control Centre, said, ''I am happy to announce the successful completion of Mission Prarambh, The Beginning, by Skyroot aerospace''.

 The vehicle integrated into the launcher soared after lifting off at the prefixed 11.30 am from the sounding rocket complex at the Indian Space Research Organisation's Satish Dhawan Space Centre (SDSC), here, about 115 km from Chennai.